edulinq/quizgen/docs/question-types.md

 Internally, "short" forms will always be expanded to "extended" forms.
 This document will tend to start with the short form, and then show the extended form for more complex cases.
-Because of the flexibility of JSON and the QuizGen configuration, only a subset of the possible ways a configuration can be written will be shown.
+Because of the flexibility of JSON and the QuizComp configuration, only a subset of the possible ways a configuration can be written will be shown.
 However, this document will attempt to show a sufficient amount of example configurations.